By combining collaborative workshops and personal coaching, leaders can address hidden team dysfunctions and unlock agency potential.

 And when these disciplines are combined, you achieve the compound effect of co-creation and collective growth.

-- We begin with a carefully facilitated goal-setting workshop that sets a shared agenda for change.
+- Building on your baseline performance score from the TTA, we begin with a carefully facilitated goal-setting workshop that sets a shared agenda for change

-- Finally the team reconvenes for an alignment workshop to refine their shared goals and agree how to advance together.
+- Finally we reconvene for an alignment workshop – using a second TTA assessment to demonstrate progress, the team refines their shared goals and agree how to advance together.

 The power of the collective

 Team Coaching works by defining – and then enabling – a tangible shift from ‘where am I going’ to ‘where are we going’.

 During the individual coaching sessions, everyone unpacks their role in achieving the shared goals.
 Not just how they do their bit, but also how they can support each other.